michaelkolesidis/emoji-minesweeper/README.md

 ## Description
 The classic Minesweeper game reimagined and implemented with emojis.
+It is an example of object-based JavaScript, each Cell is an instance of the class Cell.
+Mines are allocated randomly on page load.